Leaf Roller Moth

 (Photo from: "Flying Colours", Coupar & Coupar, 1992)

-This Caterpillar is dark brownish green with tiny orange spots and sparse white hairs all over its body.
+This Caterpillar is dark brownish green with pale yellow spots and sparse white hairs all over its body.
 It has a pale brown head and anal plate.
 The caterpillar has been found feeding on:

 The caterpillars live in a communal shelter of foodplant leaves joined with silk.
 The caterpillar grows to a length of about 3 cms.

 The adult have grey wings with rusty brown markings.
 The males have a more cryptic pattern than the females